depthbomb/GoatBot/README.md

 ## Disclaimer

 _GoatBot!_ is intended to have **Administrator** permission in the server it operates in.
-This is potentially very dangerous if someone were to gain access to the bot's token.
-You have been warned!
+This is potentially very dangerous if someone were to gain access to the bot's token, so make sure that doesn't happen.